-Kolbotek's exposure is based on an undercover investigation in "Tnuva Beef" slaughterhouse in Beit-She'an.
+Kolbotek's exposure is based on an undercover investigation in "Tnuva Beef" slaughterhouse in Beit-She'an, conducted by Anonymous for Animal Rights.
 The undercover investigation revealed hard, methodic and openly done abuse, while violating Tza'ar Ba'aley Chayim law's slaughter regulations, cattle transportation's regulations as well as international acceptable standards, anchored in the guidelines of the international animals health organization.

 The abuse was performed at the very least with the slaughterhouse's management's turning a blind eye, and at least in the most part under explicit orders from above.
 Some of the abuse is a result of the slaughterhouse's inadequate structure: the structural problems cause intolerable crowdedness in the waiting areas, and to the animals' resistance to move in the passageways, this resistance enhances the violence on the unskilled on its own staff's part.
 Some of the abuse is an outcome of unacceptable procedures, lack of training, lack of skill as well as the lack of sensitivity of all of those who are involved in the care for the animals.